Chapter 12: Data Access Layer Guidelines

 - If using a DataReader, use ordinal lookups for faster performance.

 The data layer should protect the database against attacks that try to steal or corrupt data.
 It should allow only as much access to the various parts of the data source as is required.
-The data layer should also protect the mechanisms used to gain access to the data source.
+The data layer should also protect the mechanisms used to gain access to

 Consider the following guidelines when designing for security: